-Within a training plan, interval training will allow us to gain speed and face our next races stronger improving our competition pace.
+Within a training plan, interval training will allow you to gain speed and face your upcoming races in a stronger position, which will improve your competition pace.

-For any type of preparation, there are different possible intervals.
-From short (ranging from 50 meters), to long (which have a base of 1000 meters), but must also take into account those that accumulate hills and slopes, to gain power and improve our pace.
+For all types of preparation, there are different possible intervals.
+From short (ranging from 50 meters), to long (which have a base of 1000 meters), but also take into account accumulate hills and slopes to gain power and improve your pace.

-When training short intervals, it must be understood that these are just a part of our plan and the mere realization of them will not necessarily bring benefits.
-It must be understood that different aspects have to be trained to achieve improvement.
+When training short intervals, understand that these are just part of your plan.
+However, recognizing them will not necessarily bring benefits as different aspects have to be trained to achieve improvement.

-Making many short intervals allows us to improve our maximum VO2, that is, the maximum amount of oxygen that our muscles can absorb.
+Doing many short intervals allow you to improve your maximum VO2 – that is, the maximum amount of oxygen that your muscles can absorb.

-With this approach, we work on improving the anaerobic side through a lot of short series load.
+With this approach, you work on improving the anaerobic side through a lot of short series loads.

-Through this, a very practical type of training can be achieved that works on our capacity to hold distance and speed at the same time.
-The most advisable thing would be to make series that go from 50 meters to 400 at a fast pace (not the maximum) with a recovery of a similar distance at a smooth pace without stopping and then continue with the next series.
+Through this, a very practical type of training can be achieved that works on your capacity to hold distance and speed at the same time.
+What is most advisable would be to make a series that goes from 50m to 400 at a fast pace (but not your maximum) with a recovery of a similar distance at a smooth pace without stopping.
+Then continue with the next series.

-Keep in mind that the smaller the distance, the faster the pace at which you run it.
-On the other hand, if the distance is greater, the pace should be slower and steady.
-Regardless, these intervals are to be done faster than our expected race pace.
+Keep in mind that the shorter the distance, the faster the pace you will run at.
+On the other hand, if the distance is greater, the pace should be slower and more steady.
+Either way, these intervals need to be completed faster than your expected race pace.

-Regarding the evolution of your training, athletes will feel a higher perceived level of exhaustion right off the interval training but as days go by the body will adapt to the effort and your legs will gain greater speed as strength.
-Thus, the body will adapt to a much greater demand.
+Regarding the evolution of your training, athletes will feel a higher perceived level of exhaustion right after the interval training but as time goes by the body will adapt to the effort and your legs will gain greater speed and strength.
+Thus, the body will adapt to the increasing demand.

-Generally speaking, when we do interval training, we usually demand a greater expenditure of power and, for that, a greater number of muscle fibers.
-Therefore, it is preferable to have recoveries that are not too short.
-When training distances between 500 meters and two kilometers, it is best to rest for about a minute.
+Generally speaking, when you do interval training, you usually demand a greater expenditure of power and, for that, a greater number of muscle fibers.
+It is therefore preferable to have recoveries that are not too short.
+When training distances between 500m and two kilometers, it is best to rest for about a minute.

-This type of work also allows us to have a better running feeling at a high pace.
-The ideal thing in a workout is to start the first interval easy and finish strongest on the last one.
+This type of work will also allow you to have a better running feeling at a higher pace.
+The ideal is to start easy with the first interval and finish strong on the last one.

-The positive results of interval training will not be seen on whether one responds adequately at the beginning of the workout, but rather in how you feel after the work is finished and whether you can sustain your target pace throughout the full duration of the training.
+The positive results of interval training will not necessarily be seen at the beginning of the workout, but rather in how you feel after the workout is finished and whether you can sustain your target pace for the full duration.

-Only after several months of systematic training will you begin to notice the first symptoms of an obvious progression, so you should plan your training taking into account your key competitions in order to be at your best on race day.
+Only after several months of systematic training will you begin to notice the effects of your progression, so you should plan your training by taking into account your key competitions in order to peak on race day.